fletchjp/MERG-Arduino-Software/README.md

  I have now moved some of the files from StateMachine to a new repository with the same name.
 This is a trial for making some more substantial moves.
 At present this involves the loss of the Git history.

  August 2023 I badly need to do some more work like this to make a more usable repository

+ March 2024 I have moved some things out and there are also a lot more repositories for other reasons.

  ## Introduction